With blazers and sneakers, Kamala Harris brings in new style of power dressing | Entertainment

 Vice President-elect Kamala Harris' understated and elegant signature style of blazers combined with sneakers signals a new way of power dressing.

-Harris, 56, will make history as the first female, first Black and first South Asian American vice president on Wednesday.
+Harris, 56, has created history by becoming the first woman, first Black and first Indian-American vice president of the United States.

 Emerging as a woman of conviction and dedicated towards her work, Harris makes sure her approachable personality is reflected through her attire, several US media outlets reported.